Domochip/WirelessPalaControl/README.md

 ## Compatibility

-It appears that Fumis Controller is used by those brand for their stoves :
+It appears that Fumis Controller is used by those brands for their stoves :

-* Palazzetti
+* Palazzetti (All)
-* Jotul
+* Jotul (tested successfully on a PF620)
 * TurboFonte
 * Godin
 * Fonte Flamme